 - an opportunity to earn a certificate of participation and the possibility of accreditation

-- register now for our upcoming winter term’s programme
+- registration opens soon for our upcoming summer term’s programme

 - open to both people new to the field and participants of our first cycle